hellocodeM/site-watcher/README.md

-site-supervisor
+site-watcher
 ===============

 # description
-Keep a watch on a web site, supervisor will notice you if this web site's contents changed.
+Keep a watch on a web site, watcher will notice you if this web site's contents changed.

 # usage
 You could use it to write a spider, which could keep a watch on many sites.